 As the both the general appearance and layout of the DDR-UWG and Unispan were similar the latter, with its flat-topped bed with a central slot and machined and tapped surfaces on the back and end faces a simplified, less-expensive version of the former; the various accessories were apparently listed individually, enabling an owner to retro-fit them as funds permitted.
-The "proper" UWG copy would have been an expensive product and almost certainly in very short supply, its use being restricted (from German reports), to state-controlled institutions and industry.
+The "proper" UWG copy would have been an expensive product and almost certainly in very short supply, its use being restricted (from German reports), to state-controlled institutions and industry - though it does appear that numbers were eventually exported to mainland European countries..

 Although aimed at the beginner, and sold at a very low price, the basic Unispan was of a sensible, practical size with a centre height of 110 mm and a capacity between centres of 315 mm.
 The makers proclaimed: Die Unispan ist einfach und robust ausgelegt (the Unispan is designed to be simple and robust) - and indeed it was, although some might accuse the designer of producing a rather prosaic-looking machine.
 However, there was no scrimping on materials - the lathe weighing 60 kg and was heavily constructed with a 1000 mm long bed that was both wide and deep.
 Equipped with a No. 2 Morse taper socket the spindle was bored through to clear a 15 mm bar, ran in a pair of taper roller bearings and was fitted with an overhung 2-step V-pulley - this economical arrangement allowing speeds of up to 3800 r.p.m.
 The bed was provided with two sets of tapped holes that allowed the headstock be mounted either flush against the left-hand end or slightly towards the tailstock - the two settings almost certainly being provided to allow the fitting of some multi-function accessory.